LoHertel/lost-in-cupboard/deployment/README.md

 Some Kubernetes services are among others AWS EKS, GCP GKE, and Azure AKS.

-Upload the built containers `kitchenware-tf-serving:1.0` and `kitchenware-gateway:1.0` to the container registry, that your cluster is using.
+Upload the two images `kitchenware-tf-serving:1.0` and `kitchenware-gateway:1.0` to the container registry, that your cluster is using.

-Replace the image names in the Kubernetes yaml files in this folder: `kube-config/` with the names from the container registry.
+Replace the image names in the Kubernetes yaml files in this folder: `kube-config/` with the correct names from the container registry.

 ## Deploy service to cluster